Jca-Dev/CSAN/README.md

 <h1>Design And Features</h1>
 <ul>
-    <li>Customers can create an account and have their own profile to store their address details for checkout purposes, leave product reviews and view their order history.</li>
+    <li>Customers can create an account and have their own profile to store their address details for checkout purposes, leave product reviews, testimonials and view their order history.</li>
     <li>Customers can log in with google Oauth for a fast user friendly registration experience.</li>
     <li>Staff accounts have CRUD functionality over products on the web page and can also log into the dJango admin pannel.</li>
     <li>There are links on the main page to relative information on blind cleaning and types of blinds.</li>
+    <li>There are links on the product detail page to relative information on information required to order a blind.</li>
 </ul>
 <h2>Imagery</h2>
 <ul>